Gregory Lombardi’s Narrative-based Approach to Landscape Architecture

 “I want to develop something from what other people may not have seen before, and we can make the narrative happen,” he says.

-Take a look at Gregory Lombardi’s design portfolio for inspiration on how your landscape’s story can unfold.This post is a sponsored collaboration between Gregory Lombardi Design and Boston magazine's advertising department.
+Take a look at Gregory Lombardi’s design portfolio for inspiration on how your landscape’s story can unfold.This is a paid partnership between Gregory Lombardi Design and Boston Magazine's City/Studio